Beginning the East Coast Trail: Portugal Cove to Bauline

 Hiker following rope line downhill on dirt trail in green forest.

-We huddled amid the fierce winds of Bauline until almost 8 pm, thanking the gods we were dry and warm, and reading about tomorrow's hike and checking on the expected weather.
-By 8:30, with no great news forthcoming, I changed back into my wet cloths and braved the storm outside the tent to filter water and cook supper, which consisted of reconstituted Mountain House vegetable lasagna.
-When the warm meal was done, we were snuggled into our winter sleeping bags, thanking heaven to be warm and dry in the midst of the storm.
-Here I need to thank all of those who advised us on the facebook group "Hiking in Newfoundland" that it was best to take winter sleeping bags and clothing for evenings!
+We huddled amid the fierce winds of Bauline until almost 8 pm, thanking the gods we were dry and warm, reading about tomorrow's hike and checking on the expected weather.
+By 8:30, with no great news forthcoming, I changed back into my wet clothes and braved the storm outside the tent to filter water and cook supper, which consisted of reconstituted Mountain House vegetable lasagna.
+When the warm meal was done, we were snuggled into our winter sleeping bags, thanking heaven for being warm and dry in the midst of the storm.
+Here I need to thank all of those who advised us on the Facebook group "Hiking in Newfoundland" that it was best to take winter sleeping bags and clothing for evenings!

 See you on the trail!